Midtrans/midtrans-java/README.md

 JSONObject result = SnapApi.createTransaction(param, snapConfigOptions);
 ```

-In case you only have a use single account (credential-key) but you need to set the config options value dynamically from the config object.
+In case you are using a single account API key, but you need to set the config options value dynamically from the config object.
 Please follow the steps given below.
 ```java
 import com.midtrans.Midtrans;
 import com.midtrans.httpclient.CoreApi;